affinity226/ftpbeat/README.md

 Edit mysqlbeat configuration in ```ftpbeat.yml``` .
 You can:
  * Define Username/Password to connect to the FTP server
+ * Define Current Directory To Get
- * Define Remote Directory
+ * Define Remote Directory To Read
- * Filenames by using string array
+ * Filenames by using String Array

 ## How to use
 Just run ```ftpbeat -c ftpbeat.yml``` and you are good to go.